robotframework/robotframework/doc/python/PythonTutorial.rst

 * Earlier programming experience is expected but not absolutely necessary.

-* The main study material for this training is excellent *Dive Into Python* book which is freely available for on-line reading, downloading or printing from http://diveintopython.org.
+* The main study material for this training is the excellent *Dive Into Python* book which is freely available for on-line reading, downloading or printing from http://diveintopython.org.
 It is targeted for people who already know how to program but do not know